 From the motor or countershaft drive - using a wide flat belt - the drive passed to the gearbox input pulley, this running on roller bearings and incorporating a clutch, the operating handle for which was pivoted from the column's right-hand face.
-The gearbox was a simple type with a cone of five hardened hears carried on a slotted shaft, the speed required being engaged by a sliding key.
-On early machines a tumbler-style reversing gear was built into the milling head but, as the top speed was rather low - perhaps around 330 r.p.m. - later versions did away with this and were fitted with an auxiliary gearbox on top of the milling head that doubled the number of spindle speeds to ten - these now being a much more useful 55 to 2122 r.p.m.
+The gearbox was a simple type with a cone of five hardened gears carried on a slotted shaft, the speed required being engaged by a sliding key.
+On early machines a tumbler-style reversing gear was built into the milling head but, as the top speed was rather low - perhaps around 330 r.p.m. - later versions did away with this and were fitted instead with an auxiliary gearbox on top of the milling head that doubled the number of spindle speeds to ten - these now being a much more useful 55 to 2122 r.p.m.
 Speeds were selected by a long quadrant lever pivoting from the right-hand face of the column, the side of its arc being engraved with the five stroke rates - these ranging from 25 to 150 per minute.
-As time passed although the main column and gearboxes appeared to remain the same, a number of other modifications and improvements were made including tables sizes and masses and the option of a Pratt & Whitney precision measuring system.
+As time passed, although the main column and gearboxes appeared to remain the same, a number of other modifications and improvements were made including the mass and size of tables and the option of a Pratt & Whitney precision measuring system.

 Driven by spur and bevel gears, the vertical head contained a B & S No. 9 taper spindle that, on early versions ran in tapered bronze bushes fitted with adjuster collars and, on later machines (from an unknown date), in either adjustable taper-roller bearings or possibly ball races.
 The 3.5" of quill travel was under the control of a fine-feed handwheel working through worm-and-wheel gearing - a micrometer screw stop was also fitted, its dial graduated in thousandths of an inch.
 Power down feed was an optional extra, the four rates of feed spanning 0.0004" to 0.026" per revolution of the spindle.